VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 - “it is sometimes important to point out when one and only one x has some set of properties.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=37&annotation=EJEUZQZE))
 	- “this uses the [[unique existence quantifier]], as in” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=37&annotation=LQUEQVYV))
 		- "There is a unique integer x such that $x^2 = 0$"
-- “Mathematicians use the adjective “unique” to mean that there’s only one such object (similar to the normal usage but not quite the same).” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=37&annotation=YFF5H3FB))
+- “Mathematicians use the adjective “unique” to mean that there's only one such object (similar to the normal usage but not quite the same).” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=37&annotation=YFF5H3FB))
 ### (2.12) Notation
 - [[Universal quantifier]] has shorthand $\forall$
 	- ![[Screenshot 2023-08-19 at 2.54.36 AM.png]]